esialb/jython-shaded/README.md

 ### Example

+**!!!
+This example needs to be updated for jython 2.7.0 !!!**

-Here is an example Jython script that produces an exception when attempting to run it using Jython 2.5.3 when JRuby 1.7.12 and dependencies (including JFFI 1.2.7) are also on the classpath:
+Here is an example Jython script that produces an exception when attempting to run it using Jython 2.7.0 when JRuby 1.7.12 and dependencies (including JFFI 1.2.7) are also on the classpath:

 ```